 A small group of incoming seventh-grade students learned how science and mathematics relate to the real world of engineering during a week-long summer workshop at the AERO Institute in Palmdale the third week in July.

+Soon-to-be seventh-graders Elyssa Bramer and Mary Freudinger get up-close-and-personal with the front end of a CFM-56 engine on NASA's DC-8 flying science laboratory.
 Under the theme of Elevating Aeronautics, the workshop focused on applying skills in physical science, mathematics, language arts and related academic disciplines to the engineering design process, according to workshop coordinator Sara Cutts.
 The 16 students applied what they learned by designing, building and then flying foam and balsa gliders, with a flyoff competition July 23 to see which glider could fly the farthest.